 8. Backup and Archive All Data

-Backup is always a right choice.
+Backup is always a right choice as part of your enterprise data strategy.
 While many companies already have company-wide data backup and archiving solutions in place – especially for email, they do not take into consideration the possibility that individuals or teams of employees might have storage solutions that are not approved by or unknown to the IT department.

 A marketing department, for example, creates, stores and shares extremely large files to develop trade show graphics, high resolution printed collateral and other marketing materials.
 To enable the easy storage and transfer of these files between employees and outside vendors, marketing teams often use cloud storage tools like Dropbox which may be unknown to you and is never backed up on the corporate network.